-- Broad network of 50+ local factory-trained representatives offer onsite support, technical advice, and recommendations
+- A broad network of 50+ local factory-trained representatives offers onsite support, technical advice, and recommendations

 - Speak directly to application specialists to receive upfront design assistance